isomerpages/mccy-sgpo/_get-inspired/Feature Stories.md

 <li>
 <a href="https://www.instagram.com/p/DMuk8ugR6QP/?img_index=1" rel="noopener noreferrer nofollow" target="_blank">Yeoh Wan Qing</a>: Through social enterprise Hatch, Wan Qing is equipping communities-in-need with digital skills to support their home-based businesses.
 From hands-on training to contributing to youth policy discussions, she’s showing how citizen-government partnerships can create meaningful, lasting impact.</li>
 <li>
 <a href="https://www.instagram.com/p/DLme4URBDq4/?img_index=1" rel="noopener noreferrer nofollow" target="_blank">Pamela Chua</a>: To honour her late grandfather, Pamela started volunteering with KampungKakis to support isolated seniors like Mdm Koh.
-From daily phone calls to weekly visits, Pamela shares why befriending an 76-year-old has left her more fulfilled.</li>
+From daily phone calls to weekly visits, Pamela shares why befriending a 76-year-old has left her more fulfilled.</li>
 <li>
 <a href="https://www.instagram.com/p/DJlrmYMMb2d/?img_index=1" rel="noopener noreferrer nofollow" target="_blank">Joyce Lye</a>: By building a community rooted in kampung values, senior changemaker Joyce and her team are creating a kinder, more sustainable Singapore, one restored wheelchair at a time.
 This is what building a more caring Singapore looks like.</li>
 <li>